BrightID/BrightID/README.md

 See our [dev setup](https://github.com/BrightID/BrightID/wiki/Development-Guide) for instructions on how to run the application.

 Other repos
-* [BrightID Node](https://github.com/BrightID/BrightID-Node): A node hosting the Brightside social graph
+* [BrightID Node](https://github.com/BrightID/BrightID-Node): A node hosting the BrightID social graph
 * [BrightID Service](https://github.com/BrightID/BrightID-Service): Service allowing third-party apps to verify users
 * [Github Pages repo for our site](https://github.com/BrightID/BrightID.github.io)